Our Services

 Helpful Resources

-Sudden sleepiness is often not about willpower but about underlying issues such as insufficient or irregular sleep, circadian disruption, sleep apnea or narcolepsy, medication or alcohol effects, stress or depression, thyroid or blood sugar problems, and even liver disease that can disturb the sleep wake cycle.
-There are several factors to consider; for the key red flags, when to seek medical care, what testing may be needed, and practical steps that could change your next decisions, see the complete information below.
+There are several factors to consider: for the key red flags, when to seek medical care, and practical steps that could change your next decisions, see the complete information below.

-Finding yourself nodding off unexpectedly can be frustrating—and sometimes worrying.
-If you’ve ever caught yourself drifting to sleep in the middle of a conversation, at your desk, or behind the wheel, it’s easy to blame laziness or lack of discipline.
-But the truth is that sudden sleepiness often points to an underlying issue with your body’s “sleep–wake” system, health conditions, medications, or even lifestyle factors.
-Understanding why you suddenly fall asleep is the first step toward tackling the problem—and getting back in control of your day.
+If you find yourself nodding off unexpectedly—at your desk, in conversation, or even while driving—it's easy to blame laziness or lack of discipline.
+In reality, sudden sleepiness usually points to an issue with your body's sleep–wake system, a health condition, medication, or lifestyle factors.
+Understanding the root cause is the first step to regaining control of your day.

 Common causes of sudden sleepiness